polyrod/xnec2c-gao/README.md

                                How many generations to run the optimizer (default: 10)
       -o,--optimization-mode omode
-                               What should we optimize for: VSWR,GAIN,VSWRGAIN
+                               What should we optimize for: vswr, gain, vswr+gain (default: vswr+gain)
-                               (default: VSWRGAIN)
       -y,--directional-mode dmode
-                               Are we optimizing a symetrical or directive antenna:
+                               Are we optimizing a symmetrical or directive antenna: symmetrical, directive (default: symetrical)
-                               SYMETRICAL,DIRECTIVE (default: SYMETRICAL)
-      -h,--help                Show this help text

     Copyright 2022 Maurizio Di Pietro DC1MDP.
 Program is provided "as is".
 Author is not responsible for any havoc caused by the usage of this software.
 Use at own